 Each semester, the Madrasa-Midrasha Program sponsors a Colloquia Series featuring conversations between faculty at the Graduate Theological Union and the University of California, Berkeley.
 These monthly gatherings cover many topics with areas of focus including pedagogy, Jewish education and Islamic education, spiritual care, health care and chaplaincy, Antisemitism and Islamophobia, and addressing questions of diversity, equity, justice, and inclusion.

-The final MM Colloquia Series gathering in Spring 2022 will feature a Faculty Colloquia Public Forum.
-It will be held in May, and the conversation is free and open to the public.
+The final MM Colloquia Series gathering in Spring 2022 featured a Faculty Colloquia Public Forum that was free and open to the public.